 This program is designed for students with a classification of autism.
 The program consists of staff who are trained in structured teaching provided by the TIM Academy.
-The core of the curriculum is based in TE-ACCH, developed at the University of North Carolina, Chapel Hill.
+The core of the curriculum is based in TEACCH, developed at the University of North Carolina, Chapel Hill.
 This is a research model for structured teaching that encourages professionals to understand and assess the characteristics of autism for each child and then develop instructional curriculum based on that assessment.
 The instructional curriculum is functionally based.
-It has academic, speech, language, occupational therapy, behaviorist, physical therapy, vocational and social work services available based on individual needs.
+It has academic, speech, language, occupational therapy, behaviorist, physical therapy, vocational and social work services available based on individual emahanna@oneida-boces.ora needs.
 The program is located in the public school setting to accommodate integration into the general education classes when appropriate.
-Diploma tracks include Regents, local and IEP diplomas.